jhyu-itp/jhyu-itp.github.io/_pages/index.md

 layout: home
 author_profile: true
 permalink: /
-title: Welcome to Jiang-Hao Yu's research group.
+title: Welcome to Jiang-Hao Yu's website!

 # Delete next lines if you prefer not to have a feature row
 feature_row_title: PI 简介